thecoshman/http/http.md

     2. POST + sentinel values embedded into the generated index (POST is otherwise unsupported)

-    The results should be conceptually (w.r.t. symlink handling &c.) like "cd -L"ing to the requested path (subject to -s and -r), then "tar -c * .*".
+    The results should be conceptually logically equivalent to "cd -L"ing to the requested path (subject to -s and -r), then "tar -c * .*" (so symbolic links are never followed, for example).

     ZIPs only include regular files, directories, and symbolic links.
     Files that would be encoded if requesting them directly will be DEFLATEd